-The project has not obtained a Letter of Approval/ Letter of Authorization from the Brazilian government and a similar Approval given by the Dutch government so far.
+The project has not obtained a Letter of Approval/ Letter of Authorization from the Brazilian government so far.
 No documentation has been submitted to the validation team.
 The issuance of these documents will also demonstrate whether the project is in line with sustainable development policies of the host country